croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/modulesAndPackages.md

 With the recent industry move towards microservices, carefully organizing high-level development artifacts has even more importance.

+This article explores issues that commonly don't exist in more straightforward projects.
+For this reason, it will be best if readers were exposed and have some experience working on mid to complex projects comprising multiple modules.
+Familiarity with DDD concepts, hexagonal architecture, and CQRS/ES is also a plus, although some of these ideas are introduced and briefly explained in the article.
+Project and package organization are based on constructs from the Java language but can be translated in any other environment.
+Although demonstrated code examples use the Groovy language, they should be readable enough for all readers.

 ### Main goals
 After the brief discussion above, we can try to enumerate the **main goals** of our targeted project structure: